-McConnell joins other Republicans in rebuking Trump’s Syria withdrawal
+Republicans deliver rare rebuke of Trump, slamming his Syria withdrawal decision

 “A precipitous withdrawal of U.S. forces from Syria would only benefit Russia, Iran, and the Assad regime,” McConnell said in a statement Monday.
 “And it would increase the risk that ISIS and other terrorist groups regroup.”

-McConnell’s statement, in which he called on Trump to “exercise American leadership” and reconsider his plan to withdraw troops from Syria’s border with Turkey, echoes the comments of other Republicans who have condemned the president’s decision Monday.
+McConnell’s statement, in which he called on Trump to “exercise American leadership” and reconsider his plan to withdraw troops from Syria’s border with Turkey, echoes the comments of other Republicans who condemned the president’s decision Monday.
+The mounting opposition means that Trump is facing some of the sharpest criticism from his party at the same time that his political survival is in the hands of Republican senators who form a bulwark against a growing impeachment threat.

-Several senators said Monday that Trump’s move would abandon U.S.-allied Kurdish fighters ahead of a long-threatened Turkish offensive into northern Syria.
+Several senators said Monday that Trump’s move would undermine U.S. credibility, by abandoning U.S.-allied Kurdish fighters ahead of a long-threatened Turkish offensive into northern Syria.

 “This betrayal of the Kurds will also severely harm our credibility as an ally the world over,” Sen. Patrick Toomey, R-Pa., said in a statement.
-“President Trump should rethink this decision immediately.”
+“President Trump should rethink this decision immediately.

+Responding to the Republican criticism on Monday, Trump said that he had “consulted with everybody” but held back from his usual tactic of attacking any critics, saying that he respectfully disagreed with those opposed to his decision.

-While Democrats also roundly criticized Trump’s decision, the outpouring of opposition from the president’s own party was particularly striking.
+While Democrats roundly criticized the troop withdrawal, the outpouring of opposition from the president’s party stood out.

-Trump, who is facing an impeachment inquiry, is relying on support from Republican senators to remain in office.
+Trump, who is facing an impeachment inquiry over his push to get foreign governments to investigate political rivals, is relying on support from Republican senators to remain in office.
 Trump has publicly lamented the lack of unity among Republicans during the impeachment process.

-Most Republicans have been reluctant to criticize Trump’s calls for Ukraine and China to investigate former vice president Joe Biden, a political opponent, acts that Democrats have seized on in their impeachment investigation.
+Most Republicans have been reluctant to criticize Trump’s calls for Ukraine and China to investigate former vice president Joe Biden, a political opponent, and his son Hunter – acts that have become central to Democrats’ impeachment investigation.

-But Trump’s move to draw down troops in Syria, announced Sunday night in a White House statement, opened him up to direct criticism from some of the same lawmakers who have tried to defend him in the impeachment inquiry.
+But Trump’s move to draw down troops in Syria, announced Sunday night in a White House statement, opened him up to direct criticism from some of the lawmakers who have tried to defend him in the impeachment inquiry.

 Sen. Lindsey Graham, R-S.C., who has called impeachment attempts “ridiculous,” blasted Trump’s Syria decision Monday.